gregberns/LearningFunctionalProgramming/README.md

 }
 ```

 But how is that testable???
-Other than debugging or visually looking at the console, how to you make sure that you got the 'i > 100' correct (cause I can never remember).
+Other than debugging or visually looking at the console, how to you make sure that you got the 'i > 100' correct??
 How do you make sure you got the `(i == 15) = "FizzBuzz"` case correct?

-What if you pulled out the 'core' logic, so you could validate each case (there are 4) are correct?
+What if you pulled out the 'core' logic, so you could validate each case are correct? (there are 4)

 ```
 Enumerable.Range(1, 100)